Tech Layoffs 2026: Global Tech Workforce Shrinks by Over 146,805 Jobs Since January

 Cloud & SaaS and E-commerce with the Most Tech Layoffs

 Layoffs in 2026 have been heavily concentrated in a small number of industries, with employees in Cloud & SaaS companies emerging as the most affected by a significant margin.
-The sector accounts for 29,980 job cuts across just six companies, driven overwhelmingly by Oracle’s sweeping reductions, which alone make up the vast majority of the total.
+The sector accounts for 32,640 job cuts across just six companies, driven overwhelmingly by Oracle’s sweeping reductions, which alone make up the vast majority of the total.
 Additional layoffs at Atlassian, Salesforce, and Workday highlight a broader trend across enterprise software, where companies are aggressively restructuring to prioritise AI infrastructure and streamline operations.
-Closely behind, E-commerce & Marketplaces companies have recorded 20,689 layoffs, largely dominated by Amazon’s 16,000 job cuts, with smaller reductions at companies such as eBay, Ocado, and Flipkart reflecting continued post-pandemic correction and a shift toward automation-driven efficiency.

-Roughly 12,147 roles have been cut so far in 2026 across five major social media companies including Meta, Pinterest, and X. Meta accounts for the largest share, with around 10,400 layoffs, largely in an effort to offset massive investment in AI.
+Roughly 13,022 roles have been cut so far in 2026 across five social media companies, including Meta, Pinterest, and X. Meta accounts for the largest share, with around 10,400 layoffs, largely in an effort to offset massive investment in AI.
 Snapchat developer, Santa Monica-based Snap Inc., also announced mass layoffs, eliminating roughly 1,000 roles, saying AI would be reducing repetitive tasks.
 Pinterest has cut 677 employees, focusing on streamlining operations and investing in AI-driven advertising and content tools.
 X (formerly Twitter) saw about 20 layoffs as part of wider cost-control and organisational adjustments.

-Over Half Of Global Tech Layoffs In 2026 Are AI-Related
+Nearly 60% of Global Tech Layoffs In 2026 Are AI-Related

 Artificial intelligence and automation have emerged as a major factor in tech workforce reductions in 2026.
-As of early April, 69,408 tech jobs have been cut worldwide due to AI-linked restructuring, accounting for more than half of all global layoffs reported so far this year.
+As of early April, 87,297 tech jobs have been cut worldwide due to AI-linked restructuring, accounting for more than half of all global layoffs reported so far this year.

 Oracle stands at the centre of this trend, with all 25,254 of its layoffs in 2026 effectively tied to AI.
 However, these cuts are not the result of AI systems directly replacing workers at scale.
 Instead, they stem from the company’s aggressive push to fund its expanding AI infrastructure ambitions.
 In practice, this creates a double impact: employees are being laid off not because AI is already doing their jobs, but because the company is cutting costs to finance the buildout of the very systems that will eventually do so.